Lower Middle Market Deal Sourcing

 Useful for ready sellers, but the process is visible, contested, and controlled by advisors.

-Coseek calls owners before a formal process exists and routes qualified meetings to the acquirer.
+We call owners before a formal process exists and route qualified meetings to the acquirer.

 Deal platforms and databases